allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 Thus, every component can be set up as a piece of code.
 The best part is there are a lot of tools that manage infrastructure so everyone can evaluate pros and cons and make the decision for themselves.

 At Allegro we settled on Terraform.
 Code deploying infrastructure has to be versioned, reviewed and then executed.
 We also use a set of standard modules that enforce consistent setup.
 However, not everyone is a Cloud Engineer and not everyone has to be.
-That is why we created yet another layer of abstraction that aims at hiding IaaC altogether.
+That is why we created yet another layer of abstraction that aims at simplifying IaaC even further.

 ## The Requirements

 We did that because our audience are Data Scientists and Data Analysts.
 People who, although make heavy use of Cloud, should be insulated from the complexities of its tools.
-Their day to day work focuses on finding new insights in the data and feeding the organization with insights to make the correct decisions.
+Their day to day work focuses on finding new insights in the data and feeding them to the organization to help make the correct decisions.

-Knowing that we had a simple requirement.
-Streamline creation of Cloud infrastructure needed to analyze and process large volumes of data.
+Knowing that, we had a simple requirement.
+Streamline creation of Cloud infrastructure that is needed to analyse and process large volumes of data.

 This coin had two sides.
 We had to come up with a standard set of tools, permissions and practices that should be common among most data analytics teams.
 We needed to create an architecture that would support any present and future needs.